RaleighBorder2/cse15l-lab-reports/Lab2.md

 import java.net.URI;

 class Handler implements URLHandler {
-    // The one bit of state on the server: a number that will be manipulated by
+    // The one bit of state on the server: a string that will be manipulated by
     // various requests.
     String messages = "";
     int counter = 1;